Skip to contents

 Windows

-Note: Existing Phoenix users already have MS MPI and GCC on their system and only need to install the NLME_Engine.
+Note for Existing Phoenix Users: If you already have Phoenix installed, you likely have MS MPI and GCC on your system.
+In this case, you only need to install the NLME Engine component.

 Linux